 This is what workflows are all about.
 Finding the fastest solution to implement an idea into daily business processes.
 And you'll have noticed, no IT representative was involved in the changing of the workflow.

-Built upon years of experience, Effector has evolved into a highly capable and sophisticated development platform which simplifies application development significantly.
-Featuring no-code and low-code capabilities, Effector excels in the business application environment, where process workflow optimization can determine the competitive advantage of your organization.
+Built upon years of experience, Oriana has evolved into a highly capable and sophisticated development platform which simplifies application development significantly.
+Featuring no-code and low-code capabilities, Oriana excels in the business application environment, where process workflow optimization can determine the competitive advantage of your organization.

-Let's sign up for a free access to Effector's sandbox environment, where you can play around.
+Let's sign up for a free access to Oriana's sandbox environment, where you can play around.